-Result Driver: Mara Campbell, Organizational Results Director

-Measurement Driver: Rebecca Geyer, Organizational Performance Specialist
+Result Driver: Mara Campbell, Organizational Results Director Measurement Driver: Rebecca Geyer, Senior Organizational Performance Analyst

 This measure tracks the number of external awards received by the department.
-These awards display the department's dedication and efforts towards efficiency, innovation and quality throughout the organization.
+Many of these awards relate to quality and therefore display the department's dedication to efficiency, innovation and quality throughout the organization.

 Each district and division office tracks the awards presented to the department by external organizations, to include all awards presented to individuals, teams, districts, divisions and MoDOT as a whole.
 This data enables the department to measure progress and encourage further participation in award programs.
 It also provides opportunities for the department to increase public awareness of department activities.
 Data collection began for this measure on January 1, 2005.
-In order to continue to improve on this measure, MoDOT sought and found an organization that counts awards received, HNTB Corporation.
-As a national transportation infrastructure engineering consulting firm, HNTB applies to various award programs nationwide and tallies the number of awards received annually.